Vision zero/Safe streets for all

 Since 2006, Long Beach has made steady progress toward its goal of being a leader among bicycle and pedestrian friendly cities through changes in our infrastructure and adoption of related policies.
 In May 2016, the Long Beach City Council adopted a resolution to pursue a VZ strategy.
-In March 2018, after securing grant funding, the City Council authorized Department of the Public Works to hire a consultant to conduct the network analysis and develop a VZ policy.
+In March 2018, after securing grant funding, the City Council authorized Department of the Public Works to hire a consultant (Toole Design Group) to conduct the network analysis and develop a VZ policy.

 Walk Long Beach is part of the technical advisory committee, and is closing monitoring and advocating for a strong and effective VZ policy for Long Beach.